lipinskipawel/mlang/README.md

 # mlang

-Based on the book "[Writing An Interpreter In Go](https://interpreterbook.com)" by Thorsten Ball.
+Based on the book "[Writing An Interpreter In Go](https://interpreterbook.com)" and "[Writing A Compiler In Go](https://compilerbook.com/)" by Thorsten Ball.

 ## Writing An Interpreter In Go